Practical pond knowledge

 Pond & Water Quality

-Understand ammonia, nitrite, nitrate, pH, KH, oxygen, filtration, pond cycling, and the water stability that supports healthy fish.
+Understand ammonia, nitrite, nitrate, pH, KH, oxygen, filtration, and pond cycling.

 Health

-Learn how to buy responsibly by looking beyond color and pattern toward condition, seller questions, transport, quarantine, and pond readiness.
+Learn how to buy responsibly by looking beyond color and pattern.

 Ask Shikibu